vjarnot/vjarnot.github.io/content/posts/lsi-firmware-flashing.md

 ## Flashing

-#### Overview
+### Overview
-We need three things: the card (installed), the firmware file, the software to flash the firmware to the card, and a USB stick.
+We need four things: the HBA (installed), the firmware file, the software to flash the firmware to the card, and a USB stick.
 We've covered the first two, regarding the third: you're going to want sas**2**flash for 92xx cards, and sas**3**flash for 93xx cards.

 https://www.broadcom.com/support/knowledgebase/1211161501344/flashing-firmware-and-bios-on-lsi-sas-hbas